My Quiet Kitchen

 • Spoon the mixture into the prepared pan, and use a large spoon or spatula to firmly and evenly press it down into the pan.
 Bake for 30 minutes.
 If adding a glaze on top, brush that on now.
 Return the loaf to the oven and bake for another 10 to 15 minutes or until the top edges are golden and the center of the loaf is hot and only slightly soft when pressed. *Total bake time is about 45 minutes.*

-• Let the loaf rest in the pan for 30 minutes, then lift out by the parchment paper onto a cutting board or platter.
+• Let the loaf rest in the pan for about 20 minutes, then lift out by the parchment paper onto a cutting board or platter.
 Allow to cool for another 15 to 20 minutes, then slice and serve.

 Notes